| MS&E Dept

 Concepts and tools for the analysis of problems under uncertainty,

-focusing on model building and communication:
+focusing on structuring, model building, and analysis.

 Topics include axioms of probability, probability trees, belief networks, random variables,